Lazytangent/Google-Maps-API-Walkthrough/README.md

 project.
 (Again, be sure you have selected your newly created project when enabling this API.)

+You can also take this opportunity to sign up for other Google Cloud Services to use in your app.

 ![Enable JavaScript API][maps-api-3]

 [maps-api-3]: https://assets.aaonline.io/fullstack/react/projects/bench_bnb/maps_api_3.png